SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 changing the Identifier in a single place, rather than having to make the change in multiple places within a test script, or for that matter, in multiple test scripts.

-To summarize, a UI map has two significant advantages.
+To summarize, a UI Map has two significant advantages

 - Using a centralized location for UI objects instead of having them scattered throughout the script.
 This makes script maintenance more efficient.
 - Cryptic HTML Identifiers and names can be given more human-readable names improving the readability of test scripts.

-Consider the following, difficult to understand, example (in java).
+Consider the following, difficult to understand, example (in Java).

 .. code-block:: java